 Tudor House Margate

-The oldest building in old Meergate, the old Tudor House, built in 1525, is a unique example of of a ‘transitional house’ – bridging the gap between the medieval open-hall and early-modern houses with two storeys throughout.
-The building was clearly of high status with distinctly ‘showy’ features.
-Many of these were advanced for its time, including glazed windows and two chimneys at a time when one would have been noteworthy.
+The oldest building in old Meergate, the old Tudor House, built in 1525, is a unique example of a ‘transitional house’ – bridging the gap between medieval open-hall and early-modern houses with two storeys throughout.
+The building was clearly of high status with distinctly features.

 Guide Dogs, Hearing Dogs and Registered Assistance Dogs welcome

 Joint Ticket with Margate Museum: £3, Concession £2.50